 When our admissions staff receives that first phone call from a patient, family member or referent we know that someone needs help and we are ready to guide each call through the admission process with care.

-Depending upon the intended patient's specific needs, this process can take several hours to several weeks.
 Click here for a list of what to pack and what not to pack for residential treatment at CeDAR.

 Loved ones are encouraged to take a tour of the campus during this time and share their questions with our staff.